Questions and answers regarding COVID-19

 When will the University be open as usual?

-We hope to be able to switch back to normal on-campus teaching in the spring semester 2021.
+We hope to be able to switch back to normal on-campus teaching in the autumn semester 2021.
 However, some programmes may begin the semester with online teaching.
 Please check with your programme coordinator as some programmes have already made a decision.

 If the programme I’m admitted to is temporarily offered online, will my tuition fee for that period be reduced?